There could be any number of reasons that you might want to switch mobile phone network provider, for example;

 If you want to cancel your contract mid-term, the first thing to do is contact your service provider and suss them out to see what their policy is on ending a contract early.

 Mid-term cancellation policies vary between mobile networks so making sure you are up to speed with your network provider's terms is an important first step.
 Their small print might affect whether or not cancellation is your best option.

 If you have been with your provider long enough, you should be able to leave without facing charges.
 For anyone midway through a contract term, exiting without racking up charges may be more difficult.

 Cancelling a contract mid-term means you are likely to be charged a termination fee, which is usually equivalent to how much it would cost to see your contract through to the end, regardless of which network your deal is with.

 As such, cancelling becomes essentially pointless as you will be paying out for something but getting nothing in return.

 Yes, there are several circumstances in which cancelling your contract without facing a hefty termination fee may be possible, these include;

-In 2013 Ofcom announced that you should be allowed to exit your landline, broadband or mobile contract without penalty if your provider puts up the cost of your monthly deal and your provider has not informed you of their plan to do so before you commence your contract.
+In 2013 Ofcom announced that you should be allowed to exit your landline, broadband or mobile contract without penalty if your provider puts up the cost of your monthly deal and has not informed you of their plan to do so before you commence your contract.

-In most situations, if available; dropping to the lowest possible tariff will be the best course of action; you will only be paying out the cheapest possible amount until your contract ends.
+This means you will only be paying out the cheapest possible amount until your contract ends.

 As your contract is an agreement between you and your mobile provider, if your service has changed from that set out in the contract then you could use this as grounds for claiming that your provider has breached the contract.